MichaelEGA/Procedural-Stochastic-Terrain-Shader/README.md

 # Unity-Terrain-Shadergraph

 A simple procedural terrain shadergraph for Unity's inbuilt terrain system created with Unity URP 2022.2.2f1

 Will only work in newer versions of Unity that have enabled shadergraphs for Unity terrain, may work in earlier versions on standard mesh terrains but hasn't been tested.

+Version History
+31/01/2023 - Added stochastic node option
+25/01/2023 - Initial commit

 Features
   - Detail and Distance textures